 Guanzhe Hong

-I am a final-year PhD student in the School of ECE at Purdue University, advised by Dr. Stanley Chan.
-I obtained my BASc in Computer Engineering and Mathematics at the University of Toronto.
+I am a researcher in the field of machine learning and artificial intelligence.
+I obtained my BASc in Computer Engineering and Mathematics at the University of Toronto, and PhD at Purdue University, supervised by Dr. Stanley H. Chan.

 I am interested in both the theoretical and applied sides of deep learning.
 My research interests primarily revolve around developing a mechanistic understanding of deep neural networks, towards the goal of improving the generalization and interpretability of these models.